VikParuchuri/surya/README.md

 **Performance tips**

-Setting the `DETECTOR_BATCH_SIZE` env var properly will make a big difference when using a GPU.
-Each batch item will use `400MB` of VRAM, so very high batch sizes are possible.
-The default is a batch size `36`, which will use about 16GB of VRAM.
-Depending on your CPU core count, it might help, too - the default CPU batch size is `6`.
+Setting the `LAYOUT_BATCH_SIZE` env var properly will make a big difference when using a GPU.
+Each batch item will use `220MB` of VRAM, so very high batch sizes are possible.
+The default is a batch size `32`, which will use about 7GB of VRAM.
+Depending on your CPU core count, it might help, too - the default CPU batch size is `4`.

 ### From python